 - aches and pains

 - skin conditions

 - common drugs.

 They can also answer any questions about prescription items you are taking.

-'Pharmacists are the medicine professionals on the high street, so we should be your first port of call for any medicine-related problems or queries,' says Raj Patel, MPharms, and board member of the National Pharmacy Association.
+'Pharmacists are the medicine professionals on the high street, so we should be your first port of call for any medicine-related problem or queries' says Raj Patal, MsPharm, and board member of the National Pharmacy Association.

 'We can also help with minor conditions such as coughs and colds, fungal injections or constipation.'